If the system files in your Windows 10 computer become corrupt and the System File Checker (

-For more information, see article Find the Windows version, build and edition from ISO or DVD
+For more information, see the article Find the Windows version, build and edition from ISO or DVD

 Run the following command from an elevated command prompt:

 For more information, refer Microsoft articles Use the System File Checker tool to repair missing or corrupted system files and How to analyze the log file entries that the Microsoft Windows Resource Checker (SFC.exe) program generates

 I hope that helps repair the component store and restore the Windows system files.